HOP-Ubiquitous/OMA-ArduinoYun/README.md

 Lot of guides indicates how to update the firmware using a SD card but this can be done directly via ssh.
 Just ensure you are connected in the same network of your Arduino Yun (Arduino Yun access point or other).

+If you are sure your Arduino Yun owns the latest version then could be interesting carry out a clean in the device by pushing the "WLAN RST" button during 30 seconds.

 NetworkInfoSketch can be used to get the IP of the device.

 Requires sshpass package which can be installed using: `sudo apt-get install sshpass`